Remember the good old days when Valentine’s Day was simple? A nice card, some flowers, maybe a box of chocolates …

 Valentinus defied the emperor by marrying couples in secret.
 He was caught and executed for his crimes.
 Whether the story happened exactly that way, every ancient reference to Valentinus associates February 14 with his martyrdom and sacrifice.

 Romantic love, what C.S.
 Lewis called “Eros,” is by no means a wrong or sinful expression of our humanity.
 In fact, it’s a gift from God.
 As Lewis wrote in The Four Loves, when rightly ordered, eros causes us to toss “personal happiness aside as a triviality and [plant] the interests of another in the center of our being.”

 Romantic love can be, as Lewis put it, “a foretaste, of what we must become to all if Love Himself rules in us without a rival.”

 In other words, there is a proper place for eros … not as an end in and of itself, but as a means.
 Eros points beyond itself, and points our hearts beyond ourselves, to a higher love, agape, a love that can only come from God Himself.

 The imminent season of Lent turns our focus toward that total self-giving love of God, the love that caused God to become man, to live and die as one of us, for our sakes, despite our sin and rebellion.

-The feast of St. Valentine should lead us to reflect on the wonder and nature of God’s love for us, and inwardly reflect on whether and how it is shaping us, and how from that love, we are able to love God and to love others.
-Valentinus’s response to God’s love was to give up his own life, in an attempt to re-order that which what was being disordered by the emperor.
+The feast of St. Valentine should lead us to reflect on the wonder and nature of God’s love for us, and to inwardly reflect on whether and how it is shaping us, and how from that love we are able to love God and to love others.
+Valentinus’ response to God’s love was to give up his own life in an attempt to re-order that which was being disordered by the emperor.